ViktorijaSml/Masters-Project/README.md

   - This class should inherit from the `IShowable` interface, so that the category appears when the unit is selected.
   - The `[Unit]Manager` class enables the functionality of detecting block commands related to the unit only when the user has selected it.
   - If no additional methods are needed, you can use the `DummyManager` class to fulfill the interface requirement.
-  - :grey_exclamation: Tip: if your desired unit has more requirements to implement, implement them in `[Unit]Behaviour` class.
+  - :grey_exclamation: Tip: if your desired unit has more features to implement, create its `[Unit]Behaviour` class and implement them there.

 **5. Adding Block Commands**
   - After creating the unit’s simulation, add its block commands.